Katsuki Bakugo: Other media

 Katsuki was added to the Jump Force video game as a DLC character in August 2019.
 In a crossover promotion with Avengers: Infinity War, Katsuki shared a brief conversation with Iron Man.
 In My Hero Academia: Ultra Archive - The Official Character Guide, he also appears in an omake with Ochaco Uraraka set during a final examination in chapter 68, where they talk about Izuku Midoriya.

 Katsuki appears alongside Izuku Midoriya, Ochaco Uraraka, and All Might in Fortnite as a crossover character.

 Ryōta Kobayashi portrayed Katsuki in a My Hero Academia stage play.

 Reception

 Popularity

 In a 2018 My Hero Academia character popularity poll by Crunchyroll, Katsuki ranked in seventh place with 2,794 votes.
 He placed fifth in the Viz Media's first Weekly Shonen Jump popularity poll.
 In the yearly Japanese My Hero Academia popularity polls, Katsuki has consistently ranked first ahead of other popular characters such as Izuku Midoriya and Shoto Todoroki.
 In Tumblr's top anime and manga characters, Katsuki ranked second behind Izuku in 2019 and 2020; and third in 2021.
 Anime!
 Anime! took popularity polls for the hero characters.
 Katsuki ranked as the fifth most popular character in 2021, eighth in 2022, and seventh in 2023.
 In 2024, in the "World Best Hero" global poll, he was found to be the franchise's most popular character overall.
 At the Crunchyroll's inaugural Anime Awards, his fight against Deku was nominated for Best Fight Scene.
+At the 10th edition, Katsuki won "Best Supporting Character".
+Fábio Lucindo was nominated in the "Best Voice Artist Performance (Portuguese)" category for his performance as Katsuki, but lost to Charles Emmanuel's Akaza.